-How to setup a RTL881cu USB Wifi adapter with the Raspberry Pi 4
+How to setup a RTL881cu USB WiFi adapter with the Raspberry Pi 4

 Despite the Raspberry Pi 4 having built-in dual-band WiFi, many of our customers choose to purchase Dual-band USB WiFi adapters to improve their range or locate the ariel on an enclosure or similar.